vshymanskyy/StandWithUkraine/docs/README.md

 Please opt-in for a monthly payment, if possible.

 - 💵 [**Come Back Alive**](https://www.comebackalive.in.ua/donate) — funds used to buy **non-lethal** equipment for frontline soldiers as well as territorial defense units.
+- 💵 [**Serhiy Prytula Charity Foundation**](https://prytulafoundation.org/en) — funds used to buy **non-lethal** equipment and transport vehicles for the military.
+Another direction of their work is humanitarian aid.
 - 💵 [**Hospitallers Battalion**](https://www.hospitallers.life/needs-hospitallers) — funds used to buy supplies and equipment for medics on the frontline.
+- 💵 [**World Central Kitchen**](https://wck.org/) — provides fresh food, hot meals and other humanitarian aid to Ukrainians.
 - 💵 [**Ukrainian Red Cross**](https://redcross.org.ua/en/donate/) — provides humanitarian relief to Ukrainians affected by the war.
 - 💵 [**Sunflower of Peace**](https://www.facebook.com/donate/507886070680475/) — prepares first aid medical tactical backpacks for paramedics and doctors on the front lines.
 - 💵 [**DonorUA**](https://donor.ua/support) — coordinates voluntarily blood transfusions in Ukraine.